Film, Photography, and Sound Recording Permits

 NPS Photo/J. Bonney

-Federal law requires the National Park Service to recover its administrative costs for commercial filming and still photography activities that require a permit.
+Federal law requires the National Park Service to recover its administrative costs for filming and still photography activities that require a permit.
 Cost recovery includes an application fee and any additional charges to cover the costs incurred by the park in processing your request and monitoring your permit.
-The application fee must be submitted with your application.
+Please e-mail us with questions.

 What else do I need to know about film, photography, and sound recording permits?